No. 7 Virginia holds off ASU to win HOF Tip-Off Tournament

 Virginia then missed its first eight shots of the second half, getting its first points after intermission on a goaltending call.
 The Cavaliers didn't hit a shot until Diakite sank a contested a fall-away jumper that cut the deficit to 38-32.
 That was part of an 8-0 run that tied the game at 38.

-Arizona State’s Rob Edwards missed a long 3-pointer just before the buzzer.
+Arizona State decided to hold for a final shot, but Rob Edwards (10 points) missed badly on a long 3-pointer just before the buzzer.

+"I felt like the shot we ended up getting wasn't the best shot in the world," coach Bobby Hurley said.
+"We wanted to try and get Rob a look and they did a good job on stepping out on that last screen."

 The game was played at Virginia's pace.
 ASU, which averages just over 83 points per game, had just 17 field goals, one more than the Cavaliers.